Last Updated on August 28, 2022 by Oscar O. Paquin

 Several different types of hair toppers can be used to add volume and fullness to thin hair.

-- Synthetic hair toppers may have similar benefits but with a lower price tag.
-They’re also easier to find in stores if you need one quickly.
+• Synthetic hair toppers may have similar benefits but with a lower price tag.
+They’re also easier to find in stores if you need them quickly.

 There’s no right or wrong answer about which type of hair topper is best – it all depends on what you’re looking for!